 The X system grows up

-It’s been just two years since Hasselblad redefined what a medium-format camera can be with the mirrorless X1D-50c, and with today’s announcements, the X System now has eight prime lenses covering a broad focal length range.
+It’s been just two years since Hasselblad redefined what a medium-format camera can be with the mirrorless X1D-50c, and with the addition of the 80mm and other lenses announced alongside it, the X System now has eight primes covering a broad focal length range.
 Add to this the ultra-wide XCD 21mm f/4 announced in May, and Hasselblad has released four new lenses just this year.
 The X System is much more mature today than when we first reviewed the X1D a year ago, and we’re impressed by how quickly Hasselblad has grown it.

 Of course, the camera itself still leaves some things to be desired.
 Hasselblad advertises the twin motor drive in the new 80mm as providing “quick autofocus performance,” but the reality is that nothing is very quick on the X1D’s contrast-detection-only system.
 Even as new lenses help expand the appeal of the X System, photographers accustomed to the speed of a Sony or a Nikon may be hesitant to invest.
 (On the plus side, while it was slow, the 80mm was at least capable of focusing accurately in a dimly lit scene during our test.
 Obviously, performance is faster with more light.)